 Here are a few of our favorite 3D print file marketplaces.

 - Commission rate: 20% of the selling price (excluding VAT)

 - Commission rate: 30% of the selling price (including VAT)

-The STL format is the most used file format in 3D printing.
-STL stands for stereolithography and was originally created by 3D Systems.
+The STL format is the most common file format in 3D printing.
+STL stands for stereolithography and is originally a 3D Systems creation.
 It is the main 3D file format used for FFF and FDM desktop 3D printers.